-- The Thai Customs Department has comprehensive information indicating exactly what is required for the permanent importation of a vehicle into Thailand (scroll down to Permanent Import of Personal Vehicles)
+- The Thai Customs Department has comprehensive information indicating exactly what is required for the (scroll down to Permanent Import of Personal Vehicles)

 Any prospective importer is required to have an import permit from the Ministry of Commerce (MOC).
 Attempts to import without the correct permit will result in the vehicle's seizure and the imposition of large fines.
 The information and forms on the Ministry of Commerce website are in Thai only, and owing to the complicated nature of importing a car permanently into Thailand, it is advisable to use a Thai-speaking agent.
 The import permit must be issued before the vehicle's arrival in Thailand.

 The following documents are required for the permanent import of a new vehicle:

 - A work permit valid for at least one year

 - A bill of loading or air waybill

 - The Delivery Order (Customs Form No. 100/1)